Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/mqtt/docs/developer.md

     3. Failure in case of publishing a message or subscribing to a topic.
 In this state, the client reinitializes the data w.r.t subscriptions topics.

+    4. Paho API to connect to MQTT server failed.

 8.  *SYS_MQTT_STATUS_MQTT_DISCONNECTED*: Client disconnected from the server.
 ‘Disconnection’ is conveyed to the application via the registered callback.

-9.  *SYS_MQTT_STATUS_MQTT_CONN_FAILED*: Client failed to connect to MQTT server as Paho API failed or ‘CONACK’ message not received by the client after waiting for a specific time period.

-10. *SYS_MQTT_STATUS_WAIT_FOR_MQTT_CONACK*: Client waits for the reply ‘CONACK’ from the MQTT server in response to his ‘CONNECT’ message, for SYS_MQTT_PERIOIDC_TIMEOUT seconds.
+9.  *SYS_MQTT_STATUS_WAIT_FOR_MQTT_CONACK*: Client waits for the reply ‘CONACK’ from the MQTT server in response to his ‘CONNECT’ message, for SYS_MQTT_PERIOIDC_TIMEOUT seconds.

-11. *SYS_MQTT_STATUS_WAIT_FOR_MQTT_SUBACK*: Client waits for the reply ‘SUBACK’ from the MQTT server in response to his ‘SUBSCRIBE’ message, for SYS_MQTT_PERIOIDC_TIMEOUT seconds.
+10. *SYS_MQTT_STATUS_WAIT_FOR_MQTT_SUBACK*: Client waits for the reply ‘SUBACK’ from the MQTT server in response to his ‘SUBSCRIBE’ message, for SYS_MQTT_PERIOIDC_TIMEOUT seconds.

-12. *SYS_MQTT_STATUS_WAIT_FOR_MQTT_PUBACK*: Client waits for the reply ‘PUBACK’ from the MQTT server in response to his ‘PUBLISH’ message in case it was sent with Qos as 1 or 2, for SYS_MQTT_PERIOIDC_TIMEOUT seconds.
+11. *SYS_MQTT_STATUS_WAIT_FOR_MQTT_PUBACK*: Client waits for the reply ‘PUBACK’ from the MQTT server in response to his ‘PUBLISH’ message in case it was sent with Qos as 1 or 2, for SYS_MQTT_PERIOIDC_TIMEOUT seconds.

-13. *SYS_MQTT_STATUS_WAIT_FOR_MQTT_UNSUBACK*: Client waits for the reply ‘UNSUBACK’ from the MQTT server in response to his ‘UNSUBSCRIBE’ message, for SYS_MQTT_PERIOIDC_TIMEOUT seconds.
+12. *SYS_MQTT_STATUS_WAIT_FOR_MQTT_UNSUBACK*: Client waits for the reply ‘UNSUBACK’ from the MQTT server in response to his ‘UNSUBSCRIBE’ message, for SYS_MQTT_PERIOIDC_TIMEOUT seconds.

 <p align="center">
 <img src="./images/StateMachine.png" style="width:6.5in;height:6.73958in" />